rth/pyodide/docs/index.rst

 Pyodide
 =======

-The Python scientific stack, compiled to WebAssembly.
+CPython and the Python scientific stack, compiled to WebAssembly.

 .. note::